KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 ## Introduction

+When I worked for a company in the oil and gas industry, I created a pigging report.
 The Pigging Report is an Excel workbook I created which contains several different types of data: the pigging histories of the pipelines, the pigging schedule, the operators' daily field reports, and the pipeline debris trending reports.
 It also contains information about each pipeline, such as pipe size, valve types, and acceptable pigs.
-This report is very time-consuming to manage, modify, and update as all of the work of managing it is done maually -- whether I am copy/pasting information from 6 different daily field reports into the master workbook or copy/paste/clear contents/resetting formulas each month to create a new record.
+This report is very time-consuming to manage, modify, and update as all of the work of managing it is done maually -- whether I was copy/pasting information from 6 different daily field reports into the master workbook or copy/paste/clear contents/resetting formulas each month to create a new record.
 The process for adding new pipelines to the report is clumsy and fractionated, requiring data, links, and formulas to be updated in many places each time a pipeline is added to the report.

 The pigging report and schedule is completed in three parts every day: